 Virtual classrooms

 Characteristic of asynchronous learning is that communication and interaction can take place with a time delay.
-The participant can therefore learn independently of the trainer when the required teaching materials are available online or offline.
+Participants can therefore learn independently of the trainer when the required teaching materials are available online or offline.

-Advantage: Your participants can determine their own learning pace and repeat learning content as often as they wish.
+Advantage: Your participants can set their own learning pace and repeat learning content as often as they like.

 Examples include: